tailor-cms/xt/docs/enviroment-variables.md

 Upon changing the service runtime ports, make sure that external url has the matching port (or is pointing to service).
 :::

-From version >=0.5.0, Vue 3 based authoring runtime is available, targeting the >=7.x.x Tailor release.
-To use it set the `TAILOR_NEXT=true`.